Clear kayak eco-tour, at the Frenchman's Creek Nature Reserve in the Turks and Caicos

 Clear kayak eco-tour at Mangrove Cay with Rising Tide Tours.

-Clear and glass-bottom kayaks have become very popular in the Turks and Caicos, as they offer a view into the crystal-clear water below where interesting marine life can be seen.
-Both guided clear bottom kayak eco-tours and unguided rentals are available at a few locations on Providenciales.
+Clear and glass-bottom kayaks have become very popular in the Turks and Caicos, as they offer an unobstructed view into the crystal-clear water below where interesting marine life can be seen.
+Both guided clear-bottom kayak eco-tours and unguided rentals are offered at a few locations on Providenciales.

 Most clear kayaks are perfect for one or two kayakers, which is great when there may be a less capable paddler, such as a child.